Near Plant City in Hillsborough County, Florida — The American South (South Atlantic)

 Regarding Glover School.
 Bealsville resident William A. Glover received the honor of having the Glover School named for him after his family donated the land for the school.

-"Strawberry School" was the name given to schools in
+"Strawberry School" was the name given to schools in Florida which held classes during the

 The Glover School was added to the U.S. National Register of Historic Places in 2001 (ref #01001307).